11 shot in Memphis overnight

 There, officers found one male shooting victim who was pronounced dead at the scene.
 Three more victims were taken to the hospital in critical condition.

+As of Sunday morning, no arrests had been made.
+Police released photos of the suspects and their vehicles Sunday.

-Police are investigating, but said they believe both scenes were connected.
-Police said it was unclear what happened prior to the shootings, and they had no solid description of the suspect or suspects.
+Police are investigating, and said they believe both scenes were connected.
+Police said it was unclear what happened prior to the shootings.